RagnarTheGreat/Serenity-Share/README.md

 # Serenity Share

+**I'm not a pro developer, so I know the code is crap.**

+This project was built with a focus on functionality rather than perfect code.
+It works, but the implementation might not follow best practices.
+Feel free to improve it!

 Serenity Share is a free, open source, self-hosted file and image sharing solution with ShareX integration.
 Easy to deploy on any web host.

 ## Features